UD-CISC374/educational-game-project-team-14-yasser-and-amaad/final/egdd.md

 ## Feedback

 When fighting enemies, they will react to an attack from the player based on what kind of enemy it is.
-For example, if you fight a water enemy and you attack them with the water compound, they will get bigger.
-This can be expanded further with different enemy types and each element/compound will have different effects.

 As the player advances in the game, they will acquire more compound recipes and the knowledge to make them which ties in directly with learning objective 1.
 They will also remember how to defeat certain enemies by creating a reaction that will clear a path to the boss(learning objective 2).